 Since Wink Frozen Desserts are less full-bodied than most, and are sweetened exclusively with sugar-free, natural sweeteners, they do have a different underlying influence.
 For those who are stevia “super-tasters” like me, you may find the stevia and monk fruit combination off-putting.
 However, if you follow a sugar-free diet or use sugar-free sweeteners often, then the flavors might hit your taste buds just right.

 We sampled bites of each flavor and our hands down favorite was the Caramel Candy Apple.
 We didn’t taste the apple, but the warmer caramel notes helped to mellow the stevia sharpness.
 Our second choice was the Black Cherry Cacao Nib.
 Yes, of course we picked two of the higher calorie ones!
 The base was mild, but did have a cherry influence that we could detect.
 And the generous smattering of cacao nibs were a nice surprise.
-But still, these pints are very unique.
+But still, these pints are very unique, and didn’t fall in the ranks of ice creams we would purchase again.

 The Facts on Wink Frozen Desserts